-Prediction markets put the probability at 40%: SpaceX Starship fully reusable before 2027.
-Currently, markets are divided (40% YES, 60% NO).
+Prediction markets put the probability at 42%: SpaceX Starship fully reusable before 2027.
+Currently, markets are divided (42% YES, 58% NO).
+Falcon 9 still throws away its upper stage every flight.

-Polymarket prices this at 35c YES with $111K in volume.
+Polymarket prices this at 42c YES with $121K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.